-Cost of revenues increased on technical support at a higher rate than the increase in revenue.
-This is expected to be temporary as more of the Company's business is from recurring revenue.
-This increase in cost of revenues in the quarter reflects the additional resources allocated to these activities in anticipation of higher recurring revenue in 2022 and beyond.
+Cost of revenues decreased on services and consulting versus the increase in revenues.
+This is a positive trend and is expected to continue as more of the Company's business is from recurring revenue.
+This decrease in cost of revenues in the quarter is the result of lower costs in servicing clients as well as the elimination of certain costs related to our ITAM business that were recorded in the equivalent period.
+Costs of service are expected to increase in future quarters at a slower rate than revenue growth as some of the streamlining of support took place earlier in the year and despite the additional resources allocated to these activities in anticipation of higher recurring revenue in 2022 and beyond.